 Example: 2001 => 20 + 1 = 21 => 21st century

 There was no century 0, so on January 1st of year 1 the first century began.
 100 years later, on January 1 of the year 101 began the second century and 100 years later, on the 1st of January of the year 201 began the third century.
-There is therefore a relation between the digit of hundreds of a date and the number of the century.
+There is therefore a relation between the digit of hundredths in a date and the number of the century.
 The number of the century is equal to the number of hundreds increased by 1.
 (Except for the years ending with 00).

 In order to replace the expressions before Jesus Christ and after Jesus Christ, it is more and more common to use before our era, or before common era (AEC) for negative years and likewise common era (EC) for recent positive years.